ChrystleMyrnaLobo/scribble/HPC_IITD_Workflow.md

 - Move directory `cat` to remote folder `~/dataset` using `scp -r cat mcs991234@hpc.iitd.ac.in:~/dataset`.
 - Check the transfer at remote by `ls ~/dataset/cat`
 - Reverse steps to transfer from remote to local machine
+- More on working with [remote machines on network]

 ## 5. Use PBS
 - HPC uses PBS (portable batch system) for ditributed workload management.
 PBS accepts an executable shell script (aka job).
 ### Create job
-- Create a file `pbsbatch.sh` as [pbsbatch.sh](https://github.com/ChrystleMyrnaLobo/Trial/blob/master/pbsbatch.sh).
+- Create a file `pbsbatch.sh` as [pbsbatch.sh].
 Here showTFVersion.py is an executable python file.
 - Note the `qsub` options are mentioned in the shell script itself, to make a clean command line command.

 ### Submit job